UK tax policy.

 Key control framework

 Our key company risks are governed by our Key Control Framework of which Tax Controls form a part.
-The effectiveness of these controls is assessed twice per year for all UK & Middle East based companies and the controls are subject to regular internal audits.
+The effectiveness of these controls is assessed twice per year for all UK & Ireland based companies and the controls are subject to regular internal audits.

 The purpose of the Tax controls within the Key Control framework is to ensure that the Randstad group is in control of all of its tax compliance obligations and does not incur any unexpected material tax charges.